sq2ips/m20-custom-firmware/README.md

 (Image from SP9AOB)

 ## PV / payload voltage ADC
 Pin PA0 allows to measure additional voltage, for example from another payload batteries or from a solar panel (PV).
 It uses a resistor divider to allow voltages bigger than the ADC reference 3.3V.
+To enable it set `PV_ADC_ENABLE` to 1.
 This is the connection schematic, green is PA0 pin, black is ground (other GND can be used as well):

 ![alt text](./img/pcb_adc.png?raw=true)